adesege/HelloBooks/slate/source/includes/_books.md

 }
 ```

-This endpoint updates a book.
+This endpoint edits a book.

 ### HTTP Request